superinsight/superinsight-page-doc/docs/quickstart.md

 ```

-## 6. Predicting data from ML table
+## 6. Performing semantic search on ML table

-After moving data to your ML table, you execute a standard `SELECT` statement to predict data
+After moving data to your ML table, you execute a standard `SELECT` statement to perform semantic search
 ```
 SELECT *
 FROM superinsight.my_mldb.movie_reviews